Rome is definitely a walkable city and we highly suggest you explore it in that way. We should never forget that Rome is a museum itself.

 Rome Metrebus tickets can be purchased at news stands, tobacco stores, or vending machines at metro or train stations.

 Be sure to validate/stamp the ticket before using.
-You rarely see somebody validating a ticket but that’s because most of passengers are locals who own a monthly or annual pass, which don’t need to be validated.
+You rarely see somebody validating a ticket but that’s because most of the passengers are locals who own a monthly or annual pass, which don’t need to be validated.

 On buses, since you do not purchase tickets from the driver as you do in other countries, you can enter the bus at multiple doors and validate your ticket, if still necessary.